Many or all companies we feature compensate us. Compensation and editorial

 • Income: Lenders want to know that borrowers can repay the loans they take out.
 You could be denied a student loan if you lack sufficient income.

-• Employment history: Your employment history may also come under scrutiny.
+• Employment history: Your employment history may also be scrutinized.
 If you have a short work history or don’t have a job, that could jeopardize your private student loan approval.

-• Debt-to-income (DTI) ratio: Your DTI represents how much of your income goes to debt repayment each month.
-If existing debt obligations eat up a substantial part of your income, private lenders may be reluctant to give you a loan.
+• Debt-to-income (DTI) ratio: Your DTI represents how much your income goes to monthly debt repayment.
+If existing debt obligations consume a substantial part of your income, private lenders may be reluctant to give you a loan.

 What are potential solutions?